FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

     </body>
     </hvml>

+## L10N

+Different from webpages, HVML handles the L10N text as an asset of an app.
+HAE (the HVML user agent) loads the L10N file in JSON and translate the localization text according to the identifier.

+If you specify a content of `text` with a string started with `$`, the string will be treated as the identifier of a text instead of the literal text.
+To escape from the rule, use `\$` for the prefix.

+The content of a L10N text file will look like:

+    {
+        "app": "firstSample",
+        "locale": "zh_CN",
+        "STRID_TITLE": "HybridOS 的第一个示例应用",
+        "STRID_COPYRING": "版权所有 (C) 2018 飞漫软件",
+        "Welcome to the world of <em>HybridOS</em>!": "欢迎来到 <em>HybridOS</em> 的世界！", }

+Obviously, `app` and `locale` are reserved keywords for L10N text file.

 ### Define app

 As you can see from the sample code above, we need to define an app object as the